 Psychology Degrees, Schools, and Careers in Louisiana

-Louisiana is known for its incredible culture, music and food but it also has a large higher education ecosystem that includes three university systems, more than 70 degree-granting institutions and at least 200,000 students enrolled in just the public institutions.
+Louisiana is known for its incredible culture, music and food but it also has a large higher education ecosystem that includes three university systems and more than 70 degree-granting institutions.
+In 2021, over 23,000 Louisiana students graduated with bachelor’s degrees and about 9,200 graduated with Master’s degrees.
 The problem is that Louisiana has never been a state that has been known for its educational largesse and things have gotten worse in the past few years.
 State funding has been cut by 43.2 percent per student since 2008, which is a more dramatic decrease than any state not named Arizona, and Governor Bobby Jindal announced in 2015 that he was cutting between 20 and 30 percent of the total public operating budget for the public higher education system and every public institution across the state is feeling the shock waves.
 The good news is that the budget shortfalls haven't stopped the schools from maintaining their impressive academic reputations or, more importantly for our readers, their diverse range of psychology degree programs.
-According to the Louisiana Board of Regents, there were more than 5,000 students enrolled in some sort of psychology degree program at a public school, including more than 350 students enrolled in a master's degree program and nearly 200 students enrolled in a PhD program.
+According to the National Center for Education Statistics, Louisiana colleges awarded almost 1,500 psychology degrees at the Master’s and bachelor’s level.
 That isn't even an exact number of students enrolled in psychology degree programs but it does give interested students an idea about the size and scope of psychology programs in the state.

 Students looking for high-quality psychology program in the state of Louisiana shouldn't have to look very hard because there are a lot of them.
 However, a lot of choices can make diligent research difficult, so we wanted to not only highlight some of the schools in the state’s two largest cities – New Orleans and Baton Rouge – but we also wanted to tell students about some options outside of the big cities first.
 With 21 schools in the state offering psychology degree programs, students don’t need to be in a big city to find an excellent program.
 University of Louisiana at Lafayette, McNeese State University, University of Louisiana-Shreveport and Southeastern Louisiana University are just four of the bigger schools outside of Baton Rouge and New Orleans that offer undergraduate and graduate degree programs in psychology.
 If you are looking for a smaller school, places like Centenary College of Louisiana University and Louisiana College offer bachelor’s degrees in the subject.